I was wading in the surf on Matagorda beach one warm, sunny day while exchanging dialogue with Clara.￼

 Don’t get me wrong, Clara is a lovely girl.
 She is smart and pretty and sweet and kind, but she was just too darn nice for the most part.
 Too calm, too reasonable, too… dull!
 There, I said it!

 I didn’t expect Clara to fight me; it wasn’t in her nature.
-She had been so silent and distant, I thought she had given up on life and maybe she wanted to die?
+She had been so silent and distant; it seemed she had given up on life and maybe she wanted to die?

-I had mulled it over and over in my mind and finally come to terms with my decision.
-Clara no longer served a purpose and she must be done away with.
+I had mulled it over and over in my mind for weeks and finally I had come to terms with my decision.
+Clara no longer served an identifiable purpose and she must be done away with.

 Suddenly the voice of a perky little blonde caught my attention; she was running down the beach waving and shouting,

-Get it over with.
-I quickly shoved Clara toward the incoming wave but she didn’t budge; her feet were planted too firmly.
+I hurriedly pushed Clara toward the incoming wave but she didn’t budge; her feet were planted too firmly.

 “Hey!
 Hey!”
-The Mississippian yelled, “What are you doing?
-Leave her alone dammit!”
+The Mississippian yelled, “What the hell are you doing?
+Leave her alone!”

 I’m not sure why I obliged this person whom I had never met, but I stepped back.